JULY LITERARY BIRTHDAYS

 - July 1

-- Irna Phillips (1903), radio script writer who developed the soap opera genre as well as most famous radio and TV soap operas, including 'Guiding Light'
+- Irna Phillips (1901; d.1973), radio script writer who developed the soap opera genre as well as most famous radio and TV soap operas, including 'Guiding Light'

 - July 2